abdllahdev/thoth/README.md

 ## Exploring Thoth's Features

-To know more about Thoth you read the full dissertation found [here](https://github.com/abdllahdev/thoth-dissertation/blob/main/output/dissertation.pdf "A DSL for Multitier web development").
+To know more about Thoth you can read the full dissertation found [here](https://github.com/abdllahdev/thoth-dissertation/blob/main/output/dissertation.pdf "A DSL for Multitier web development").

 ## Getting Started